Examples of CRM

-Modern CRM can give travel agencies all of the tools they need to maintain real-time, personalized communications with their customers – before, during, and after travel.
+Modern CRM can give travel agencies all of the tools they need to maintain real-time, personalised communications with their customers – before, during, and after travel.
 For millennial customers, this is particularly important.
 A good user experience is essential, but they expect more than that.
-They want brands to put the user in the center of everything – to solve pain points, hear user feedback, and address issues.
+They want brands to put the user in the centre of everything – to solve pain points, hear user feedback, and address issues.
 The brands that take advantage of travel CRM are far better positioned to meet and exceed expectations, in all of the moments that matter.

 CRM for utilities

 Leveraging a robust digital core, utility companies can offer customers service via their preferred channel of communication, be it email, voice call, or text.
-Outage and restoration notifications can be delivered digitally, reducing surges in call volumes on staff-intensive call centers.
+Outage and restoration notifications can be delivered digitally, reducing surges in call volumes on staff-intensive call centres.
 Customer satisfaction rates can be further improved when billing choices are available, such as text-to-pay options.
 Consumers may prefer to click, tap, or type – so providing all of these options will not only deliver convenient customer self-service, but also benefit the business by reducing operating costs.

 By 2019, 85% of the G2000 utilities will have a business unit or separate company to speed up innovation and transformation.

-Putting the utility customer experience top-of-mind, utility companies can use advanced analytics to help them define innovative programs.
-For example, they might introduce an opt-in program that delivers personalized mobile alerts to consumers who agree to reduce energy consumption during peak periods – and even offer them billing credits for doing so.
+Putting the utility customer experience top-of-mind, utility companies can use advanced analytics to help them define innovative programmes.
+For example, they might introduce an opt-in program that delivers personalised mobile alerts to consumers who agree to reduce energy consumption during peak periods – and even offer them billing credits for doing so.
 As utility companies strive to meet the world’s energy needs – often under challenging circumstances – such innovation will be key.